 Program Offerings and Deadlines

-Priority Application deadline of March 1 is noted for priority acceptance into this track that begins the fall of each year.
-Applications are accepted for fall enrollment until class is full.
+Priority Application deadline of March 1 is noted for acceptance into this track that begins in the fall of each year.

 2013-2014 Tuition Rates

 Post-Master's DNP Curriculum Model

 |Year 1||Year 2|

 |NUR 720||Faith and Science||3||NUR 736||Fellowship II (240 clinical hours)||3|

 |3||NUR 791||DNP Project Implementation||3|